 Hydrogen also made the TriplePundit Top 5 list last year on account of the emergence of renewable hydrogen, sourced from water rather than natural gas.

-Last year the big news was also all about renewable hydrogen for
+Last year the big news was also all about renewable hydrogen for fuel cell vehicles, including trucks and other heavy duty equipment as well as boats and aircraft.

-This year the more interesting activity will occur in the area of
+This year the more interesting activity will occur in the area of stationary energy storage in general, and long duration energy storage in particular.

 Maine could be one state to watch.
 Policy makers in the state are currently eyeballing a proposal for a new hydrogen energy storage system that would forestall the need to upgrade its transmission system.